ProjectTides/tides/.github/PULL_REQUEST_TEMPLATE.md

 > Include any links supporting this change such as a:
 >
 > - GitHub Issue/PR number addressed or fixed
-> - Auth0 Community post
+> - Project Tides Community post
 > - StackOverflow post
 > - Support forum thread
 > - Related pull requests/issues from other repos